 - have included an interstate transaction

 Since many online transactions are considered “interstate”, these charges are commonly sought.
 Penalties for federal credit card fraud charges are much stricter than Missouri state-level charges.
 If convicted of a Title 18 violation, first-time offenders will face a minimum 10 years in federal prison, with repeat offenders looking at 20 years behind bars.

 Combs Law Group brings a high level of legal knowledge and experience to each and every one of their cases.
 Our firm is focused on results for our clients and will not stop until they are satisfied.
 When you choose Combs Law Group, you can be confident that you will be able to speak with the attorney on your case at any time, day or night.
-Contact us today to schedule a no-obligation case review and to see why Combs Law Group is the right choice for your credit card fraud case.
+Contact us today to schedule a no-obligation case review and to see why Combs Law Group is the right choice for your credit card fraud case in Missouri.